Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable interferometer testbed: Tilted beam intensity

 The measurement beam propagates on a generic axis, which is rotated by a small angle $\theta\ll1$ around the \ac{qpd}'s center with respect to the $z$-axis called $z'$.
 This axis is used to define the measurement beam's \ac{rf} in the primed coordinates $\vec x' = (x', y', z')^T$.
-Without loss of generality, this rotation is assumed to be a pitch (vertical) rotation.
+Choosing this rotation to be either a vertical (pitch) rotation or a horizontal (yaw) rotation allows for analytical solutions.
+In the proposed linearized framework, any generic rotation can be decomposed in a combination of these two rotations, hence allowing a description of any rotation.
 As justified in \Cref{fig::imaging_system}, the rotation pivot can be assumed to be the \ac{qpd}'s center $(x, y, z)^T = (0, 0, 0)^T$.
 Therefore, the lab's \ac{rf} and measurement beam's \ac{rf} are related by a rotation matrix

 The electric field of the measurement beam is expressed by the same \cref{eq:GB-Vfield,eq::GB-amplitude} in the measurement beam's \ac{rf}.
 We name this quantity

 Expressing $\vec E'_m(\vec x')$ in the lab's \ac{rf} requires a change of coordinates.
 It can be expressed in the same form as